i6/ibg/appendices/f.rst

   Called during parsing.

 `LookRoutine()`
-  Called at the end of every `Look` description.
+  Called at the end of every :act:`Look` description.

 `NewRoom()`
   Called when room changes, before description is output.